Elao/ElaoParameterizer/README.md

 }
 ```

-Now tell composer to download the bundle by running the command:
+Now tell composer to download the library by running the command:

 ```
 $ php composer.phar update elao/parameterizer